What Is a Search Engine?

-A search engine is a web site that collects and organizes content from all over the internet.
+A search engine is a web-based program that collects and organizes content from all over the internet.
 Those wishing to locate something would enter a query about what they'd like to find and the engine provides links to content that matches what they want.

-To understand why listings rise to the top of search engine results, we need to know the motivations of all of the players.
+To understand why listings rise to the top of search engine results, you need to know the motivations of all of the players.

 - The search engine: The search engines are making money selling ad space to websites, businesses, and marketers.
 The more search traffic they can generate, the more eyes on their ads, and the more money that is made.
 Their goal is to have the most relevant sites pop to the top of search results so that the searchers find what they want and return to do another search.